K-Eo/skywrath/docs/API.md

 ```

 ## Personal access token
-You ca user a personal access token to authenticate with the API by passing it in either `access_token` parameter or `X-Access-Token` header.
+You can use a personal access token to authenticate with the API by passing it in either `access_token` parameter or `X-Access-Token` header.

 Example of using the personal access token in a parameter:
 ```sh